LukeShortCloud/rootpages/src/openstack/openstack-ansible.rst

 -  Change the OpenStack-Ansible version to a new minor tag release.
-If a branch for a OpenStack release name is being used already, pull the latest branch commits down from GitHub.
+If a branch for a OpenStack release name is being used already, pull the latest branch commits down from OpenDev or GitHub.

    .. code-block:: sh